pingcap/tidb/docs/design/2022-03-31-concurrent-ddl-framawork.md

 ## Detailed Design

-Several tables will be provided to maintain the DDL meta in thire life cycle.
+Several tables will be provided to maintain the DDL meta in the DDL job's life cycle.

 Table `mysql.tidb_ddl_job` stores all the queueing DDL meta.
 ```